danielharrell/open-eyes-lect-2017-18/Open.md

 But here, then, is the paradox.
 For how can there be continuity and discontinuity at once?
 In this case, how is the jar's inside still inside, and not outside, once the lid is removed?
-And if we leave the jar open, the pickles will spoil---as if for nature, even if not for us, the lidless jar has no inside, and can only gain one by being closed.
-But in that case, in what sense, if any, can I truly open the jar, no matter how great my grip on the lid?
+If we leave the jar open, the pickles will spoil---as if for nature, even if not for us, the lidless jar has no inside, and can only gain one by being closed.
+Given that, in what sense, if any, can I truly open the jar---keeping its inside inside, but indeed open to the outside---no matter how great my grip on the lid?

 ## The Parabola {#parabola}

-Begin this section with transitional sentence, referring back to "as if for nature, even if not for us" above, to suggest that this is not just a problem for nature.

-As a second example, at the other end of a pickle jar, consider a line from geometry: [the parabola].
+We can ask this same question even without the given part: that is, without any appeal to nature, and the way it can make an open jar seem no different from a broken jar once the contents of the jar are spoiled.
+For now consider a line from geometry: [the parabola].
 We can readily distinguish the sides of this line, one convex and one concave, since the parabola is curved.
 But suppose we go further, and take the convex side to be "inside" the parabola, and the concave side to be "outside".
 This would treat the curved line as a figure, analogous to the ellipse, only open rather than closed.
+We might even liken the parabola to an lidless, empty pickle jar, turned upside down.
 But what would justify this interpretation?
+That is, why think that the parabola has an inside, which is distinct from, but indeed open to, an outside?
 Why aren't both sides of the parabola still outside it, since both lie outside the line of the parabola?

 To make the inside of the parabola definite, and press the